sapienfrom2000s/photolab/README.md

 3. Run `bundle install`

-4. Start the server by typing `rails s` in terminal.
+4. Run `rails db:seed`.
+You can now login as admin by filling email as `bla@bla.com` and password as `password`.

-5. You can use `rails console` to create admins.
+5. Start the server by typing `rails s` in terminal.

 ### Overview